mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 The Hough transform is useful for fitting lines, where data points vote on which line to belong to (there are often a lot of potential straight lines):

-- any point $(x, y)$ in an image could be part of a set of lines that pass through point
+- any point $(x, y)$ in an image could be part of a set of lines that pass-through point
 - a line has the relationship $r = y\cos(a) - x\sin(a)$
 - an accumulator array is used to count $votes$ for each set of parameter values
-- can be generalised to fit any shape that can be expressed parametrically
+- can be generalized to fit any shape that can be expressed parametrically

-A generalised Hough transform is an extension to express shapes that can not be expressed parametrically:
+A generalized Hough transform is an extension to express shapes that cannot be expressed parametrically:

 - using a table to describe location of each edge pixel in shape relative to some reference point (such as centroid)
 - for each point in image